St John’s Primary School Term 2 & 3 Building Works

 Q: When will the works commence?

-A: At this stage the works are expected to commence in mid May.
+A: At this stage the works are expected to commence on Tuesday 4 June, 2019.

 Q: When will the works be completed?

-A: It is anticipated that the works will be completed by mid to late Term 3.
+A: It is anticipated that the works will be completed by Friday 27 September 2019.

 Q: Where will all the classes be placed at the end of the build?

 A: Year 1 will be relocated in the recently vacated Yr 2 room; Year 2 and 3 will stay as they are now, in their newly acquired classroom spaces.
-Year 4 and 5 classes will swap their current locations over time to allow for the two upper primary classes – Yrs 5 & 6 – to be positioned side by side.
+Year 4 and 5 classes will swap their current locations at the end of 2019 to allow for the two upper primary classes – Yrs 5 & 6 – to be positioned side by side.

 Q: Why did the children move classrooms in Term 1, if the works don’t start until Term 2?